 2003 – Bonnie Bayard, Medford Bonnie’s interest is in design of buildings and landscapes to anticipate the pressure on water supplies caused by the Northwest’s increasing population and climate changes.
 The Fellowship allowed her to investigate agricultural, natural systems, and landscape models, and to apply her research through test sites for conservation-based residential landscape design, working with organizational partners such as the Oregon State University Master Gardeners and the OSU Southern Oregon Research and Extension Center.

 2001 – John Cava, Portland The inaugural Bailey Fellowship supported Cava’s research and writing for a monograph on the houses and gardens of noted Portland architect John Yeon.
 The project was intended to produce the first book focused on Yeon, well known for his role in defining the “Northwest Regional Style,” exemplified in the widely recognized Watzek House located on Skyline Drive in Portland.
 The book was to include drawings, photographs, theoretical essays, and analyses of the architecture of Yeon’s houses.
-The project resulted in a great deal of documentation but, due to budget constraints, has not resulted in publication.
+The project is currently in the publication process.